maxwell8888/canosu-ortholinear-keyboard/firmware/keezus/README.md

 ## Design

+Ultimately not matter how well designed the layout, I think I/users will never really conciously be thinking about what a key combo actually is and we simply are using muscle memory.
+Given this we shouldn't worry as much about a consistent a sane design and instead be pragmatic and prioritise making the most commonly used commands/chords as comfortable as possible. eg we could list all possible key combos/chords in order of comfort and then go through and see which ones are actually being used and what for and will almost certainly find that some very common commands/chords are far down the list and could be swapped with a higher combo that isn't actually used very much.
+Probably easier said than done though, the fn layer is probably where there is most scope for these kinds of optimisations.
+Could also consider making the windows keys a more general fn layer since it is very underutilised currently, else it should simply be included in the normal fn layer.

 Dedicated arrow keys vs layer
 This is the fundamental question most central to a good user experience.
 We ofcourse want to reserve the home row for alpha keys and comfortable text input, but we also want to be able to scroll/navigate without a modifier for comfort because it is probably the single most used use case.
 We can have software like vimium and helix that facilitates this but there will always be a tension here, eg we want to be able to type text in a search box but also hit down to make selections - surely we can just use tab in this case?
 Though J would be more natural since that is what we are used to for "down".